laterlink/laterlink.github.io/README.md

 Find some cool link and copy it.
 Go to [https://laterlink.github.io](https://laterlink.github.io) and paste it into the link box, and optionally add any notes and keywords

 ### Step 7
-Return to your Google form and click the `responses` tab, then click `Link to Sheets`
+Return to your Google form and click the `Responses` tab, then click `Link to Sheets`

 ![link to response sheet](https://github.com/laterlink/laterlink.github.io/blob/main/Images/linktosheet.png)